When to Euthanize an Aggressive Dog

 If you find yourself considering behavioral euthanasia for your dog, or your dog's behavior consultant or veterinarian has brought it up as a potential outcome, please know that my heart is with you.
 It is not an easy decision.
 But it ultimately is your decision.

-If you are looking for support, whether in addressing your dog's behavioral issues or when considering behavioral euthanasia, I am happy to connect with you virtually or recommend a certified behavior consultant in your area.
 Connecting with a professional who works with these complex behavioral cases can give you an idea of what management would be necessary and what a behavior plan would entail.
-This information helps you gauge what the best option for you and your dog may be, as well as learn what immediate management to implement for safety.
-Please know that you are not alone.
+This information helps you gauge what the best option for you and your dog may be and learn what immediate management to implement for safety.

 get professional advice about rehoming or euthanizing your dog